 Clubs should now be ready for the onslaught of another bowling season, mowers should have been serviced and ready for the off.
 Having a machine in good condition and fit for purpose is essential when maintaining bowling greens.
-Nothing worse than having a mower that is difficult to start or, worse still, not set to cut cleanly and at the correct mowing height for your green.
+There is nothing worse than having a mower that is difficult to start or, worse still, not set to cut cleanly and at the correct mowing height for your green.

 Increase the mowing frequency, adjust the height of cut to suit your green, look to verticut to remove straggly growth.

 Mowing should be more frequent now, at least 2-3 times per week.
 These frequencies can often be dictated by budget and the club's level of play.
-The height of cut should be decreasing until the optimum cutting height is achieved for the standard of play, usually between 4mm and 5mm.
+The height of cut should be decreasing until the optimum cutting height is achieved for the standard of play, usually between 4 and 5mm.

 Do not be tempted to cut any lower, especially if members are complaining the green is too slow.
-Cutting below 3.5 mm is really asking for trouble.
+Cutting below 3.5mm is really asking for trouble.
 Cutting off too much leaf material will put the sward under stress.
 The grass plant needs its leaves to manufacture energy for growth.

-Mower blades should be adjusted and checked before use; mowing too low and with blunt blades will affect your sward in many ways, leading to uneven surfaces and scalping; this can leave your turf grass susceptible to disease.
+Mower blades should be adjusted and checked before use, mowing too low and with blunt blades will affect your sward in many ways, leading to uneven surfaces and scalping; this can leave your turf grass susceptible to disease.

 The bowling green playing surface will benefit from some light rolling in April.
 This is usually achieved whilst mowing, using the weight of the mower to achieve the desired results.
 Motorised turf irons (fine turf rollers) can also help prepare final levels on the playing surfaces.

 The condition of the green will dictate what remedial works need to be carried out as part of your spring renovation programme.
-In most cases the Greenkeeper will be looking to aerate, topdress and feed his green prior to the season commencing.
+In most cases, the Greenkeeper will be looking to aerate, topdress and feed his green prior to the season commencing.